KevinKuo41/Default_Prediction_On_LendingClub_NeuralNets/05_NN2_Model/README.md

-# Setup of NN2 (NeuralNet With 2 Hidden Layers) Classification Model
+# Setup of NN2 Classification Model
 #### 1. We apply Oversampling Approach as the rebalancing technique on the dataset for NN2 Model <br><br><br> 2.
 After 5-fold cross-validation for Hyperparameter tuning, the 10 optimal hyperparameters for NN2 Model: <br> (The details of Hyperparameter Tuning are outlined in 08_Hyperparameter_Tuning)

 | 10 Hyper Parameters | Values |